Bird & Insect Season Is Here — Protect Your Harvest!

 How Much of Your Grape Harvest Can Birds and Insects Actually Destroy?

 For commercial vineyard operators, the answer is sobering.
-Research shows unprotected grape can lose up to 95% of their crop to bird damage by late October, while white varieties typically suffer around 60% loss (Somers & Morris, 2002).
+Research shows unprotected grape crops can lose up to 95% of their crop to bird damage by late October, while white varieties typically suffer around 60% loss (Somers & Morris, 2002).
 In California alone, more than 67% of vineyard acres already experience some degree of bird damage every season.

 And the pressure is rising.
 As warming temperatures shift migratory patterns and concentrate bird populations in agricultural areas, the window for protecting your fruit keeps narrowing.
 Insect pressure follows the same trend.
 The question for the 2026 season isn't whether your vineyard faces these threats — it's whether you'll have physical protection in place before veraison, when sugar levels rise and your fruit becomes a target.